 When the traffic sent by a user is bursty, then, under a static allocation, a user's portion of the channel may be empty when another user could use it.
 This leads one to think that a dynamic allocation will perform better in such cases.
-This idea is made precise in the following example (which is related to the last problem from Problem Set 4).
+This idea is made precise in the following example (this is related to problem 6 from Problem Set 4).